 The One You website can help you understand more about

 Wellbeing is about having a good quality of life; it can be described as feeling healthy, happy or being able to cope with the problems that can happen in life.
 There are many different issues that can affect your wellbeing; worries about money, feeling stuck in a rut, or maybe wanting help to change, for example quit smoking.

 These courses are for adults age 18 and over in the Warrington Community.
 Who are looking at improving their health and wellbeing.

 All these courses are FREE and held in the local community - for more information click on the course you wish to attend

 The site includes information about how to look after your mental wellbeing, as well as a directory of mental health support services.
 There’s also details of services you can contact if you can’t cope and need help right now.
 Local services are clearly marked and there’s a short description explaining what each service offers.
-The website is divided into age specific pages, so you can quickly find the information and services most relevant to you.
-There’s also a page for frontline workers with links to free resources and online tools.
+The website is divided into age related pages, so you can quickly find the information and services most relevant to you.
+There’s also a page for frontline workers with links to free resources and training.

 The aims of the Happy?
 OK?
 Sad? website are to make you aware of:

 - simple things you can do to look after your mental wellbeing